Eccenux/wikiploy-rollout-example/README-wikiploy-concepts.md

 		dst: 'User:Nux/test-jsbot--test.js',
 	}));
 ```
 You can have any number of configurations.
-Seriously, you could deploy a file to 100 destinations.
+Seriously, you could deploy your files to 100 destinations.
 It should just work.
-Wikiploy has quite robust caching, which should partially work even if you upload to multiple Wikimedia projects.
-And if you will use `WikiployLite` then it will be even faster.

 And finally this runs deployments:
 ```js